quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 We used Snakemake [@PMID:34035898] to write a reproducible workflow for running the inter-haplotype distance method on the BXD dataset, which has been deposited in the GitHub repository associated with this manuscript.

-### Identifying candidate mutator alleles overlapping the chromosome 6 peak
+### Identifying candidate single-nucleotide mutator alleles overlapping the chromosome 6 peak

 We investigated the region implicated by our inter-haplotype distance approach on chromosome 6 by subsetting the joint-genotyped BXD VCF file (European Nucleotide Archive accession PRJEB45429 [@url:https://www.ebi.ac.uk/ena/browser/view/PRJEB45429]) using `bcftools` [@PMID:33590861].
 We defined the candidate interval surrounding the cosine distance peak on chromosome 6 as +/- 5 Mbp from the genotype marker with the largest adjusted cosine distance value (`rs31001331`).